 This gives them a little sense of responsibility too as it is Their backpack.
 We have one small backpack for each child similar to this one.

-- Last but definitely NOT least is a comfort item!!
+- Last but definitely NOT least things to pack for camping is a comfort item!!
 Make sure, especially if it is your child’s first time camping, to bring along their favorite blanket or stuffed animal.

 - You can even purchase a new “stuffed friend” and surprise them with it on the first night.